 Trading is about odds and probabilities.
-It’s impossible to know if a trade will turn out good or bad if a stock is for example oversold.
+It’s impossible to know if a trade will turn out good or bad if a stock is oversold.
 That’s why you need to backtest an indicator.
 Furthermore, it depends on the asset class you are testing.
 The Relative Strength Index works best on stocks and performs worse on other assets.

-- Bullish divergence: when the price sets a new low, while the RSI doesn’t.
+- Bullish divergence: when the price sets a new low while the RSI doesn’t.
 This is a buy signal.

 - Bearish divergences: when the price sets a new high, while the RSI doesn’t.
 This is a sell signal.